-“I see dancing colour,” says Ekeno, who is from Kamnuyaep, a village in the remote county of Turkana in Northern Kenya.
-“Sometimes my eyes itch so badly I can’t do anything; all I can do is sleep.”
+“I see dancing colour,” says Ekeno, who is from Kamnuyaep, a village in the remote county of Turkana in northern Kenya.
+“Sometimes my eyes itch so badly I can’t do anything.
+All I can do is sleep.”

+As Ekeno’s discomfort became clear to Susan, the penny dropped.
 “I knew what was wrong because of my job,” explains Susan.
 “When I found her sleeping, I felt sad because she was feeling pain.
 It made me weep.
 She is very close to me and often helps look after my children.”

-Susan encouraged Ekeno to seek treatment the next time the travelling trachoma team were in the area.
+The next time the travelling trachoma team were in the area, Susan encouraged Ekeno to seek treatment.

 Turkana is a vast county full of open desert, so reaching remote villages such as Kamnuyaep is not easy.
 Health teams must make long, hazardous journeys, carrying all the equipment they need with them.
-On arrival they will set up a makeshift operating theatre wherever they can, under the shade of a tree or in a school or church.
+On arrival they set up a makeshift operating theatre wherever they can, under the shade of a tree or in a school or church.